DepressionBy: Meir Stolear, BA (Hons.), MSc (London)

 What is depression?

-Throughout the world, depression is the most common mental health problem.
+Throughout the world, depression is one of the most common mental health problems.

-Many studies on depression are predicting that most of us will, at some time, experience symptoms of depression severe enough to affect our lives.
+Many studies on depression are predicting that most of us will, at some time experience symptoms of depression which may be severe enough to affect quality of life.
 The World Health Organization (WHO) is predicting that depression will become a worldwide epidemic.

-Depressive disorders have been with human kind since the beginning of recorded history.
-For example, King David, as well as Job, suffered from depression.
+Depressive disorders have been with humankind since the beginning of recorded history.
+Some notable examples of depression include, King David, as well as Job, who both suffered from depression.
 The Greek philosopher Hippocrates referred to depression as melancholia.
 In the nineteenth century medical doctors saw depression as an inherited weakness of temperament.
 Freud linked the development of depression in humans to emotional guilt and psychological conflicts.
-In the 1950’s and 60’s depression was divided into two types, endogenous and neurotic.
-Endogenous means that the depression is caused by biological factors such as genetic defects, whereas neurotic (or reactive depression) is caused by environmental factors, such as loss of loved ones or other significant losses.
-In the 1970’s’ and the 80’s much attention was given to the effect that depression has on the sufferers and less on the causes.
+In the 1950’s and 1960’s depression was divided into two types, endogenous and neurotic.
+Endogenous depression is a type of depression that is caused by biological factors such as genetic defects, whereas neurotic (or reactive depression) is caused by environmental factors, such as loss of loved ones or other significant losses.
+In the 1970’s’ and the 1980’s much attention was given to the effect that depression had on the sufferers and less on the causes.

 Since the 1990’s not all experts agree on the causes of depression, however, most agree on the following:

 - Depression is very different from healthy grief or sadness.

 - Symptoms of depression are: negative thoughts and beliefs, a constant negative mood, followed by negative behaviour, which leads to ill-effects on bodily functions, such as sleeping disorders, eating disorders, poor sexual libido and more.